pjawinski/emotion/README.md

 git clone https://github.com/pjawinski/emotion.git
 cd emotion
 ```
-You may then wish to change the specified working directory in each analysis script via the following command:
+You may then update the specified working directory in each analysis script via the following command:
 ```
 ./setwd.sh
 ```
 You are now ready to run all scripts located in [code/](code/) according to their numbering one after another.
 R scripts can be run from command line or from within RStudio.
 The R environment is activated by the scripts and required packages are downloaded automatically.
-If you do not have an SPSS license, you may wish to skip the respective SPSS script and continue with the next R script.
-Our repository comes along with all files derived from the scripts, so that you can basically start at wherever you wish.
+If you do not have an SPSS license, you may skip the respective SPSS script and continue with the next R script.
+Our repository comes along with all files derived from the scripts, so that you can basically start from wherever you wish.

 ## Teaser
 ![alt text](https://pjawinski.github.io/emotion/code/figures/boxplots.png "Figure 1")